isovector/certainty-by-construction/src/book/2-numbers.lagda.md

 return booleans are generally a bad habit in Agda.
-The reason is that you have done a bunch of computation in order to computer an answer, and then you end up throwing all that work away to say merely "yes" or "no." Instead of returning a `Bool`, we could instead return an `type:IsEven`, proving the number is indeed even!
+The reason is that you have done a bunch of computation in order to computer an answer, and then you end up throwing all that work away to say merely "yes" or "no." Instead of returning a `type:Bool`, we could instead return an `type:IsEven`, proving the number is indeed even!

 However, not all numbers are even, so we will first need some notion of failure.
-Enter the `Maybe` type, which is a container that contains exactly zero or one element of some type `A`.
+Enter the `type:Maybe` type, which is a container that contains exactly zero or one element of some type `A`.

 ```agda